All about the Languedoc-Roussillon region of France

-From the peaks of the Pyrenees mountains and the Cevennes national park to the wide open spaces of the Camargue and the Mediterranean coastline of the Golfe-du-Lion, where Phoenician fleets and Roman galleys once made landfall, every square meter of the Languedoc-Roussillon region bears the imprints of the many civilizations that have come and gone in the long history of this hallowed region.
+From the peaks of the Pyrenees mountains to the wide open spaces of the Camargue and the Mediterranean coastline, the Languedoc-Roussillon is filled with the history of many centuries.

 Rail from Paris to Montpellier departs from Paris Gare Lyon.
 The trip from Paris to Montpellier last about three and a half hours.

 Visit the Montpellier tourist office to learn more about the city.